Transaction fraud is inevitable, but what does it look like in practice for online businesses, and how can you improve detection?

 Here’s how it works:

-- All the user and transaction data is fed into the payment fraud prevention system
+- All the user and credit card transaction data is fed into the payment fraud prevention system in real time

 - The result is a score that gives you an idea of how risky the transaction is.